scaleapi/scaleapi-python-client/README.rst

     client.create_evaluation_task(TaskType, ...task parameters...)

 Passing in the applicable values into the function definition.
-The applicable fields are the same ones as for create_task.
-Additionally you need to pass in an expected_response and an optional initial_response if it is an review phase evaluation task.
+The applicable fields are the same as for create_task.
+Applicable fields for each task type can be found in `Scale's API documentation`__.
+Additionally an expected_response is required.
+An optional initial_response can be provided if it's for a review phase evaluation task.

 __ https://docs.scale.com/reference